CrispenGari/emotionAI/README.md

 ### Emotion AI

-This is a Deep Leaning API for classifying emotions from human face text and audios.
+This is a Deep Leaning API for classifying emotions from text input and audios.

 ```
 😞 😨 😄 😮 😍 😠 😐 🤮